sin5678/inav_cn_wiki/GPS--and-Compass-setup.md

 With default settings iNav will configure the GPS automatically, **there is no need for configuring it manually** using software like u-center.
 Nevertheless you have to configure your FC with iNav to receive the GPS signals.

 If you want to use the external magnetometer (built in in your GPS) and you have a FC with the same magnetometer (HMC5883L is very common), you have to disable it physically on your FC: remove chip from board or cut a trace.
 You can't use two identical chips/magnetometers on the same I2C bus.
-(When using DJI NAZA gps this is not true, DJI NAZA sends compass over serial and does not use the I2C bus)
+  * When using DJI NAZA gps this is not true, DJI NAZA sends compass over serial and does not use the I2C bus)
+  * On MPU9250 board internal magnetometer is an AK8963, most GPS pucks are HMC5883L.
+So no need to remove hardware, only choose which one to use with cli command `mag_hardware`

 Otherwise just use the internal FC magnetometer, but keep aware of magnetic interference (not recommended).

 ##Getting started with Ublox GPS
 - Physically connect your GPS to your FC using UART or softserial.
 Connect RX from GPS to TX on FC, TX from GPS to RX on FC
+- Activate GPS in the ports tab in cleanflight/iNav configurator and set it to 57600 using UART or 19200 using softserial (on your chosen port)
+- Activate GPS in the configuration tab, set it to ublox.

+- Using external compass:
-- If you use the GPS built in magnetometer, connect the magnetometer to I2C ports (SCL/SDA) Be aware that with SDA/SLC lines connected the flight battery must often be connected to access configurator, also it needs to be connected while calibrating the compass.
-Most built in magnetometers are on the underside and rotated 180 degrees, use example "align_mag = CW180FLIP".
+ * Connect the magnetometer to I2C ports (SCL/SDA) Be aware that with SDA/SLC lines connected the flight battery must often be connected to access configurator and power up the magnetometer.
+ * Select your newly connected magnetometer by using `mag_hardware` CLI command.
+Example `set mag_hardware = auto` if you only have one magnetometer connected.
+ * Most built in magnetometers are on the underside and rotated 180 degrees, use example `align_mag = CW180FLIP`.
 If compass is not working properly in all directions then either think and figure out the direction of your mag, or go through them all until it works as expected.
-- Activate GPS in the ports tab in cleanflight/iNav configurator and set it to 57600 using UART or 19200 using softserial (on your chosen port)
-- Activate GPS in the configuration tab, set it to ublox and set the magnetic declination.
-The magnetic declination of your specific location can be found here: www.magnetic-declination.com.
+ * F3 based board and newer uses default automatic magnetic declination, if your on F1 board or want to change magnetic declination manually you have to set correct declination of your spesific location, which can be found here: www.magnetic-declination.com.
 If your magnetic declination readings are e.g. +3° 34' , the value entered in the iNav configurator is 3.34 (3,34 in some locales).
 In the CLI, the same effect would be `set mag_declination = 334`.
 For west declination, use a minus value, e.g. for 1° 32' W, `set mag_declination = -132`.
 In all cases (both CLI and GUI), the least significant digits are **minutes**, not decimal degrees.
-- Calibrate your compass according to [compass calibration](https://github.com/iNavFlight/inav/wiki/Sensor-calibration#compass-calibration)
+ * Calibrate your compass according to [compass calibration](https://github.com/iNavFlight/inav/wiki/Sensor-calibration#compass-calibration)
-- Keep in mind to change the magnetic declination when you change your location, although +-0,05 shouldn´t make a big difference.

-In iNav 1.2, on non-F1 targets, one can use an automatic declination setting, which is more than accurate enough for iNav. `set inav_auto_mag_decl = ON`.
+Note to change magnetic declination manually on F3 or newer board you have to turn off automatic function. `set inav_auto_mag_decl = OFF`.

 ##Getting started with DJI NAZA GPS